 Setting are brand new, and still have a few kinks to be worked out.
 If you run into any problems with them, or would like to request an additional setting, please file an issue!

-If you find a bug, please do add a bug.
+If you find a bug, please do add a bug report.
 However, first make sure it is for Seti UI in Atom.
-I only support the Atom versions, please check the links above to report a bug on another platforms.
+I only support the Atom versions, please check the links above to report a bug on another platform.

 Most if not everything should work on older versions as well, but if you see something that doesn't look quite right, make sure you have the latest version of Atom installed before filling a bug.